raspberry-gateway/raspberry/README.md

 Starting Raspberry is very simple:

-    lance@ubuntu:/lance$ ./raspberry --conf=raspberry.conf
+    > ./raspberry [--conf=raspberry.conf] [--port=PORT]

 The `--conf` flag is optional, Raspberry will create a configuration file if it can't find one.
+Stating `--port` will override the port set in the configuration file.